AKrekhovetskyi/github-search/README.md

 Replace `input.json` with the path to your input file containing search parameters.

+Add [-O](https://docs.python.org/3/using/cmdline.html#cmdoption-O) flag to the command above if the script is supposed to be run in production.

 ## Testing

 To execute the test suite, run: